Join us in our work to advance women and girls. Learn more about how you can help.

 You can sponsor one scholar profile for £25 or a bundle (5 profiles) for £100.

-If you would like to commission profiles for a specific election year or constituency, please e-mail our Contributing Editor at firstname.lastname@example.org.
+If you would like to commission profiles for a specific election year or constituency, please get in touch at firstname.lastname@example.org.

 Whilst we will continue to accept external submissions (see our blogging guidelines), these roles are designed to allow contributors to develop a portfolio of high-quality pieces related to gender and feminism.
 We will provide editorial support and a platform from which we hope to connect contributors to other opportunities for publication.